 Every society has had its doomsday myths.
-But with the arrival of increasingly potent technologies and a fuller understanding of the Earth's tumultuous history, a long list of natural and anthropogenic catastrophic and existential threats looms in the human future: global nuclear war, runaway climate change, asteroidal collisions, super-volcanic eruptions, designer plagues, and uncontrolled artificial super intelligence.
-How serious are these threats, and what can be done to avert them?
-What do such terminal scenarios imply about modern progress and the place of intelligent life in the cosmos?
+But with the arrival of increasingly potent technologies and a fuller understanding of the Earth's tumultuous history, a long list of natural and anthropogenic catastrophes and existential threats loom in the future: global nuclear war, runaway climate change, asteroidal collisions, super-volcanic eruptions, designer plagues, and uncontrolled artificial super intelligence.
+How serious are these threats?
+What can be done to avert them?
+What do such terminal scenarios suggest about modern progress and the place of intelligent life in the cosmos?

 910.810.01 Homewood campus

-JHU full-time faculty/staff are eligible for tuition remission.
-You will be unable to register online and receive at discount.
-Contact 410-516-8516 for more details.
+JHU full-time faculty/staff are eligible for 80% tuition remission; spouse for 50%.
+You will be unable to register online and receive the discount.
+Contact 410-516-8516 for more information.